d3vilh/raspberry-gateway/README.md

 <p align="center">
 <img src="/images/OVPN_VLANs.png" alt="OpenVPN Subnets" width="600">
 </p>

+[**OpenVPN Client**](https://github.com/d3vilh/raspberry-gateway/tree/master/openvpn-client) container for using external OpenVPN server connection for selected containers of this project.
+> **Note**: qBitTorrent can be configured to use OpenVPN Client container as a proxy to download torrents via VPN.

 [**qBittorrent**](https://www.qbittorrent.org) an open-source software alternative to µTorrent, with lightweight web administration interface: